Council Corporate Plan – 2022 to 2025 (Annual update March 2023)

 From Leader of Reading Borough Council Cllr Jason Brock

-Our Corporate Plan tells our story – both what we have achieved and what we hope to achieve in the year ahead.
+Our new Corporate Plan tells the story of what we have achieved and what we aim to achieve in the year ahead.

 Our Reading